Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Additional simulation scenarios

 Here we will run an identical simulation to the linear simulation scenario from the manuscript with $n=100$ and $p=500$, except now we will generate data from the following treatment and outcome models:

-The results of this simulation study can be seen in Figure \ref{fig:addSim1}.
-We see that the proposed approach does very well in terms of variance, as only the TMLE estimator is lower.
-All approaches with the exception of TMLE had non-negligible bias so none of them obtain the nominal coverage rate.
+The results of this simulation study can be seen in \ref{fig:addSim1}.
+We see that the proposed approach does very well in terms of variance, as only the debiasing estimator is lower.
+All approaches had non-negligible bias so none of them obtain the nominal coverage rate.
 Our approach, however, appears to be accounting for more of the finite sample uncertainty in the estimation of the causal effect, which leads to a much higher coverage rate.
-Our approach has a ratio of the true to Monte Carlo standard errors that is slightly above 1, while the remaining approaches with the exception of the debiasing approach are far below 1.
-While not shown here, we again tried to use bootstrapping approaches to fix the problems with undercoverage, and we found erratic confidence intervals from the bootstrap that were far too wide and led to 100\% coverages for the competing approaches.
+Our approach has a ratio of the true to Monte Carlo standard errors that is equal to 1, while the remaining approaches with the exception of the debiasing approach are far below 1.